jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/events/distributetoreservedtokensplit.md

   uint256 indexed fundingCycleNumber,
   uint256 indexed projectId,
   JBSplit split,
-  uint256 count,
+  uint256 tokenCount,
   address caller
 );
 ```

-* `fundingCycleConfiguration` is the funding cycle configuration during which the reserved tokens were distributed.
+* `fundingCycleConfiguration` is the funding cycle configuration during which the reserved tokens were distributed to the split.
-* `fundingCycleNumber` is the number of the funding cycle during which the reserved tokens were distributed.
+* `fundingCycleNumber` is the number of the funding cycle during which the reserved tokens were distributed to the split.
 * `projectId` is the ID of the token's project.
-* `split` is the [`JBSplit`](../../../../data-structures/jbsplit.md) data structure that the split was made for.
+* `split` is the [`JBSplit`](../../../../data-structures/jbsplit.md) that received reserved tokens.
-* `projectOwner` is the address that received any leftover tokens after splits were applied.
-* `count` is the total number of tokens that were distributed.
+* `tokenCount` is the number of tokens that were distributed to the split.
 * `caller` is the address that issued the transaction within which the event was emitted.